 Note: “camshaft” is often shortened to “cam”.
 Thus, “cam” could refer to the individual lobe on the shaft or the entire camshaft.
 Context is key.
 We’ll always stick to the term “camshaft” in this guide.

-All camshafts – whether performance or not – are responsible for opening the valves in an engine.
-The intake and exhaust valves are pushed open by the tear-shaped cams (or “irregular lobes”) on the camshaft to allow air in and remove exhaust gases, respectively.
+All camshafts – whether high-performance or not – are responsible for opening the valves in an engine.
+The intake and exhaust valves are pushed open by the asymmetrical cams (or “irregular lobes”) on the camshaft to allow air in and remove exhaust gases, respectively.

-In earlier times, the camshaft was frequently situated at the bottom of the motor.
+In earlier times, the camshaft was often located at the bottom of the motor.
 These work in a pushrod cam setup.
 The lobes push a set of rods that link upward to the valves, opening and closing them similarly.

-Most new cars use two camshafts.
+Most modern cars use two camshafts.
 This is known as Dual Overhead Camshaft or DOHC.
-One camshaft controls the intake valves and the other operates the exhaust valves.
+One camshaft controls the intake valves and the other manages the exhaust valves.

 Note: the number of camshafts doesn’t necessarily influence the number of valves.